 Product Organization.
-You’ll find Jungle Scout Rank Tracker’s list organization abilities beneficial when it comes to sorting and disseminating useful product information.
-With groups, it becomes trivial to add new keywords to the lists and track their changes over time.
+You’ll find Jungle Scout Rank Tracker’s list organization abilities beneficial in sorting and disseminating helpful product information.
+With groups, adding new keywords to the lists becomes trivial, and tracking their changes over time.

 Top Status.
-One of the most satisfying things about selling on Amazon is seeing when your products hit the critical status of being the top 10 product for a search.
-Landing on the first one or two pages of a keyword search means extra sales and extra profits.
+One of the most satisfying things about selling on Amazon is seeing when your products hit the critical status of being the top 10 products for a search.
+Landing on a keyword search's first or two pages means extra sales and profits.

 Keyword Management.
 Handling keywords within Jungle Scout goes way beyond Rank Tracker.
-All the keyword actions you do here translate to other parts of the tool, as well.
-Jungle Scout aims to make the entire selling process a streamlined experience and having end-to-end management of keywords is a massive step in making that happen.
+All the keyword actions you do here also translate to other tool parts.
+Jungle Scout aims to make the entire selling process a streamlined experience, and having end-to-end management of keywords is a massive step in making that happen.

 Getting Started With Rank Tracker

-That’s literally it.
-Watch as the data rolls in and be ready to make more informed decisions without so much as needing to refill your cup of coffee a second time.
+That’s it.
+Watch as the data rolls in and be ready to make more informed decisions without needing to refill your cup of coffee a second time.
 It’s that quick.

 Jungle Scout Product alerts can be set up within a few different categories:

 - Best Seller Rank

 - Presence of New Sellers

 - Change of Listing Category